TLDR: On most cases, go for Largest Contenful Paint.

-The main difference between this three metrics is the main element measured to decide the metric.
+The main difference between these three metrics is which is the main element measured.

-No. These are very different metrics in the method they use to estimate completion and relevancy.
+No. These are very different metrics in that they use different methods to estimate completion and relevancy.
 It is known that the bigger element of the page is the one we consider the most important when deciding if a page is loaded or not.

 First contentful paint it's useful.
 On single page applications measures at what moment do you see the loader.
 You know at which time users have its first feedback that the web app is loading.